dbetebenner/EdFirst_Conference_022025/README.md

-# EdFirst_Conference_022025
+# Education First
+## National Forum on the Future of Assessment & Accountability

-Death to Proficiency Long Live Proficiency Presentation for EdFirst Conference on Assessment and Accountability 2/19/25 to 2/21/25
+Death to Proficiency Long Live Proficiency Presentation for Education First National Forum on the Future of Assessment & Accountability.
+2/19/25 to 2/21/25